Jindiande/Jindiande.github.io/_pages/about.md

 I am a second year Ph.d Student at Rutgers ECE department, fortunately advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
 I also work closely with [Dr. Xin Bing](https://sites.coecis.cornell.edu/xinbing/).
 Previously I got my bachelar degree from University of Electronic Science and Technology of China(UESTC).
 My research focus on Machine Learning espacially Sparse Dictionary Learning and Matrix Decomposition.

 **I am looking for research intern in Machine Learning and related areas this summer.
-Contact me if you think I may fit for the position**
+Contact me if you think I may fit for the position.**